Accelerating Attention with Basis Decomposition: Introduction

 Attention \citep{vaswani2017attention} has emerged as the fundamental building block in large language models (LLMs) and vision-language models (VLMs), enabling them to scale effectively across diverse tasks.
 However, the cost of multi-head attention (MHA) in both computation and memory makes it a major efficiency bottleneck.
 Existing acceleration techniques can be broadly divided into two categories.
 On the one hand, \textit{lossless system-level optimizations}, such as FlashAttention~\citep{dao2022flashattention}, improve I/O efficiency by reordering memory access and fusing kernels, but their gains are hardware-specific and do not reduce the number of arithmetic operations or parameters.
 On the other hand, \textit{approximate algorithmic approaches}, including linear attention~\citep{katharopoulos2020transformers,choromanski2021rethinking}, sparse attention~\citep{child2019generating,beltagy2020longformer}, pruning~\citep{ma2023llmpruner,frantar2023sparsegpt}, and quantization~\citep{frantar2023optq,MLSYS2024_42a452cb}, reduce complexity or storage but inevitably trade off accuracy and often require retraining or calibration.

-In this work, we take a different path and propose \textbf{BD Attention (BDA)}, the first \textit{lossless algorithmic reformulation} of attention.
+In this work, we take a different path and propose \textbf{BD Attention (BDA)}, a \textit{lossless algorithmic reformulation} of attention.
 BDA is enabled by a simple yet general matrix identity from \textbf{Basis Decomposition (BD)} to restructure MHA projections into a compact form, thereby reducing parameters and arithmetic operations while preserving exact outputs.
 This algorithmic perspective complements existing I/O-aware optimizations.

 We validate BDA across multiple scenarios.
-On DeepSeek-V2-Lite (16B, FP16), BDA requires only \textbf{4s} of offline preparation with no retraining and achieves \textbf{32\% faster} key/value projections and \textbf{25\% smaller} weights on modern GPUs, with end-to-end perplexity (PPL) change at the negligible level of \textbf{0.02\%}.
+On DeepSeek-V2-Lite (16B, FP16), BDA requires only \textbf{4s} of offline preparation with no retraining and achieves \textbf{34\% faster} key/value projections and \textbf{25\% smaller} weights on modern GPUs, with perplexity (PPL) change at the negligible level of \textbf{0.02\%}.
 Beyond inference, training experiments show that BDA achieves BLEU scores comparable to MHA without any hyperparameter adjustment.
 Furthermore, when applied on top of low-rank pruned models, BD reduces memory by \textbf{16.5\%} and improves throughput by \textbf{17.2\%}, demonstrating its compatibility with existing compression techniques.
+The magnitude of this speedup depends on the head-to-embedding dimension ratio, and is most pronounced in MLA-style architectures such as DeepSeek-V2/V3.

 Overall, BDA establishes a new algorithmic foundation for lossless attention acceleration, uniting theoretical guarantees with practical speedups on real hardware.

 We highlight two main contributions of this study: